JuniorBecari10/calendar/README.md

 When is a simple CLI app for displaying calendars and managing alarms. <br />
 It works offline, and has no dependencies.

+## About the project

+When was designed to be simple and operated entirely by the terminal.

+- It was written in plain C (with the C11 standard);
+- Runs fully offline, and all the data the app uses stays in your computer;
+- The project has no external dependencies;
+- Alarms use the 24-hour format.

+The current version is `v1.0 Beta`.

 ## How to use

 When is very simple to use.
 If you run `when help`, it will display this message: